srgvg/dotfiles/.local/share/doc/yt_dlp/README.txt

-While we provide the option to build with py2exe, it is recommended to build using PyInstaller instead since the py2exe builds cannot contain pycryptodomex/certifi and needs VC++14 on the target computer to run.
+While we provide the option to build with py2exe, it is recommended to build using PyInstaller instead since the py2exe builds cannot contain pycryptodomex/certifi/requests and need VC++14 on the target computer to run.

-If you wish to build it anyway, install Python and py2exe, and then simply run setup.py py2exe
+If you wish to build it anyway, install Python (if it is not already installed) and you can run the following commands:

+    py devscripts/install_deps.py --include py2exe
-    py -m pip install -U py2exe -r requirements.txt py devscripts/make_lazy_extractors.py
+    py devscripts/make_lazy_extractors.py
-    py setup.py py2exe
+    py -m bundle.py2exe

 Related scripts

+-   devscripts/install_deps.py - Install dependencies for yt-dlp.
--   devscripts/update-version.py [revision] - Update the version number
+-   devscripts/update-version.py - Update the version number based on
-    based on current date
+    the current date.
--   devscripts/set-variant.py variant [-M update_message] - Set the
-    build variant of the executable
+-   devscripts/set-variant.py - Set the build variant of the executable.
+-   devscripts/make_changelog.py - Create a markdown changelog using
+    short commit messages and update CONTRIBUTORS file.
 -   devscripts/make_lazy_extractors.py - Create lazy extractors.
 Running
     this before building the binaries (any variant) will improve their startup performance.
 Set the environment variable
     YTDLP_NO_LAZY_EXTRACTORS=1 if you wish to forcefully disable lazy extractor loading.

+Note: See their --help for more info.

+Forking the project

-You can also fork the project on GitHub and run your fork's build workflow to automatically build a full release
+If you fork the project on GitHub, you can run your fork's build workflow to automatically build the selected version(s) as artifacts.
+Alternatively, you can run the release workflow or enable the nightly workflow to create full (pre-)releases.

 USAGE AND OPTIONS